m

 A destination wedding planner is not optional in Italy.
 Language, supplier relationships, contract navigation, legal process, day-of coordination: all require either deep local knowledge or a planner who has it.
 The difference between a coordinator (who manages logistics) and a full planner (who also leads creative direction and supplier sourcing) is significant — be clear on which you need.

 Look for planners who are members of Junebug Weddings or Brides of Italy, or who are registered with established Italian wedding networks.
-Always ask for references from recent weddings of similar scale to yours.
+Always ask for references from recent weddings of similar scale to yours when hosting an Italy destination wedding,

 Italy is, deservedly, home to some of the world’s finest destination wedding photographers.
 The light, the settings and the culture of celebration make it an extraordinary environment to work in.
 Book early — the best Italy-based photographers are typically booked 12–18 months in advance for peak season.